Kate Bohner

-Kate Bohner (born April 14, 1967) is an American investment banker, journalist, author, and an active C-Suite executive holding a multitude of senior positions within global financial services firms.
-She specializes in Crisis Management and "Tech" Marketing.
-She was a correspondent for CNBC and associate editor for Forbes magazine.
-Bohner currently serves as chief communications, research & marketing officer and managing director for DMS Governance.
+Kate Bohner (born April 14, 1967) is an American journalist and author.
+She was a correspondent for CNBC, associate editor for Forbes magazine, and co-author of Trump: The Art of the Comeback with Donald Trump.
+Bohner has also been a vlogger, investment banker, and businessperson.

 Early life and education

 Bohner was born April 14, 1967, in Wilmington, Delaware.

-After studying business and international studies at the University of Pennsylvania, graduating in 1988, Bohner began her career in the mergers and acquisitions department at investment bank Lazard.
-After she left Lazard, she attended the Columbia University School of Journalism, where she received a Reader's Digest Literary Foundation Fellowship Award, graduating in 1992 with a Master of Science degree in journalism.
+After studying business and international studies at the University of Pennsylvania, graduating in 1988, Bohner began her career at investment bank Lazard.
+After she left Lazard, she attended the Columbia University School of Journalism, graduating in 1992 with a Master of Science degree in journalism.